H. B. Higgins: Personal life

 On 19 December 1885, Higgins married Mary Alice Morrison, the daughter of George Morrison, headmaster of Geelong College, and the sister of the journalist George Ernest Morrison.
 Their only child, Mervyn Bournes Higgins, was born in 1887, and was killed in action in Egypt in 1916.

 After his son Mervyn's death, Higgins effectively adopted his nephew Esmonde Higgins, and his niece Nettie Palmer, paying for their education at universities in Europe.
 He was pained by Esmonde's conversion to Communism in 1920 and his rejection of the liberal values associated with the Higgins name.

 Aside from politics, he was president of the Carlton Football Club in 1904.

 Legacy

 Higgins was remembered for many years as a great friend of the labour movement, of the Irish-Australian community and of liberal and progressive causes generally.
 He was well-served by his first biographer, his niece Nettie Palmer, whose Henry Bournes Higgins: A Memoir (1931) created an enduring Higgins mythology.
 John Rickard's 1984 H. B. Higgins: The Rebel as Judge partly demolished this myth, but was a generally sympathetic biography.
-The H.B.
-Higgins Chambers in Sydney, founded by radical industrial lawyers, is named for him.

-Further, Higgins is commemorated by the federal electorate of Higgins in Melbourne, and by the Canberra suburb of Higgins, Australian Capital Territory.
+The H. B. Higgins Chambers in Sydney, founded by radical industrial lawyers, is named for him.
+Furthermore, Higgins is commemorated by the federal electorate of Higgins in Melbourne, and by the Canberra suburb of Higgins, Australian Capital Territory.